wixplosives/tokey/packages/css-selector-parser/README.md

 #### walk options

-`visitList/ignoreList` limit the types of AST calls to the visit function, but does not prevent traversal of nested nodes.
+`visitList/ignoreList` - limits the types of AST calls to the visit function, but does not prevent traversal of nested nodes.

 ```js
 walk(